GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1DefaultTraits.md

 ---
-title: 'struct Gambit::DefaultTraits'
+title: "struct Gambit::DefaultTraits"
-description: 'Default values for traits.
-Specialisations of [SpecTraits]() should inherit from this, and then override the traits that they want to customise. '
+description: "Default values for traits.
+Specialisations of [SpecTraits]() should inherit from this, and then override the traits that they want to customise. "

 ---

-# Gambit::DefaultTraits
+# struct Gambit::DefaultTraits